Paul Bernays: Mathematical work

+His habilitation thesis was written under the supervision of Hilbert himself, on the topic of the axiomatisation of propositional logic in Whitehead and Russell's Principia Mathematica.
+It contains the first known proof of semantic completeness of propositional logic, which was proved again independently also by Emil Post later on.

 Bernays's collaboration with Hilbert culminated in the two volume work, Grundlagen der Mathematik (English: Foundations of Mathematics) published in 1934 and 1939, which is discussed in Sieg and Ravaglia (2005).
 A proof in this work that a sufficiently strong consistent theory cannot contain its own reference functor is known as the Hilbert–Bernays paradox.

 In seven papers, published between 1937 and 1954 in the Journal of Symbolic Logic (republished in Müller 1976), Bernays set out an axiomatic set theory whose starting point was a related theory John von Neumann had set out in the 1920s.
 Von Neumann's theory took the notions of function and argument as primitive.
 Bernays recast von Neumann's theory so that classes and sets were primitive.
 Bernays's theory, with modifications by Kurt Gödel, is known as von Neumann–Bernays–Gödel set theory.